GMPF privacy notice

 - Monitor the quality of our services to you and train our staff in best practice

-- Test calculation updates and identify software faults
+- Test calculation updates, identify software faults and test new software functionality.

 We hold two types of data about a person.
 In the data protection rules these are called ‘personal data’ and ‘special category data’.